Think your trip to Puerto Rico is complete with no local jargon?

 Just like a trip to Mexico, Puerto Rico has its own way of speaking.
 It’s Latino, localized — and you might find your trip adrift if you don’t grasp what others are saying.

 If you’re an American citizen, you don’t need a visa to travel to Puerto Rico.
 But in order to effectively communicate while you’re there, you do need a grasp on these Puerto Rican slang terms.
+Taking a few Spanish courses will also help you out on your trip.

 Each of these slang phrases is used commonly and casually throughout Puerto Rico.
-The he/she paradign persists — don’t say “Buena” when you should say “Bueno,” muchacho.
+The he/she paradigm persists — don’t say “Buena” when you should say “Bueno,” muchacho.
 For practice, tune into a podcast or TV show that is based in Puerto Rico or uses Puerto Rican Spanish regularly.
 Your local vernacular will be “diablo” by the time you arrive.

 Many Puerto Rican slang terms are essentially Spanglish — a mix of Spanish and English, often derived from American influence and Latin American culture.
-Puerto Rican Spanish is among the most unique of regions Spanish diction because the English language is more present — though Spanish slang tends to influence it moreso due to conjugation issues with many English words.
+Puerto Rican Spanish is among the most unique regions of Spanish diction because the English language is more present — though Spanish slang tends to influence it moreso due to conjugation issues with many English words.

 Puerto Rican slang words don’t necessarily imply curse words — though that is sometimes the case.
 They are often terms of endearment or recognition, even when they appear offensive, for family members and friends — though certainly not always.